realA10001986/Time-Circuits-Display/README.md

 #### Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.
-Note that this only covers sounds played during time travel, not for other sound effects.
+Note that this only covers sounds played during time travel, not other sound effects.

 ### Music Player settings